oslokommune/okctl-upgrade-test/README.md

 ## Avoid cross-upgrade imports

-Any code in a migration MUST NOT import code from another migration.
+Any code in an upgrade MUST NOT import code from another upgrade.

 Upgrading is a complex domain, and to ensure that upgrades stay simple and isolated, they must avoid such imports.
 If downstream migrations depend on an upstream migrations, we might break any of the downstream migrations, which we want to avoid.